 Seth has known Matt Bellamy and the band since their beginnings and was there at the birth of the first famous silver Fuzz Factory loaded, DeLorean signature guitar wielded by Bellamy.
 This local band turned stadium rockers had Seth intricately involved, even before a label signed them; watching Hugh and Matt thrash out ideas for these custom guitars was all part of his everyday work life.

-Seth would do final quality checks on all of these custom guitars Hugh built for Matt Bellamy and have watched Muse grow from playing local venues in 1998 all the way through and into worldwide stardom.
+Seth would do final quality checks on all of these custom guitars Hugh built for Matt Bellamy, and have watched Muse grow from playing local venues in 1998 all the way through and into worldwide stardom.
 Which meant he would see firsthand what a pro guitarist required from a working instrument.

 What are your biggest influences on guitar building?

 For sure, the two Manson brothers are a significant influence on how he builds guitars.
-From Andy Manson’s aesthetic, where lines flow, and curves resolve themselves.
-The less is more philosophy that has evolved over five decades of acoustic guitar building certainly shows in Seth’s work.
+From Andy Manson’s aesthetic, where lines flow and curves resolve themselves.
+The less-is-more philosophy that has evolved over five decades of acoustic guitar building certainly shows in Seth’s work.

 He also cites a particular early PRS Purple 10 Top Custom 22 he was drawn towards and had encountered at the shop.

-Later Seth would become friends with inspirational luthiers Nik Huber and Juha Ruokangas, both renowned guitar makers, each known worldwide for their quality of work.
+Later, Seth would become friends with inspirational luthiers Nik Huber and Juha Ruokangas, both renowned guitar makers, each known worldwide for their quality of work.
 Both would leave a lasting impression on how Seth approaches building instruments.

 What is your favorite part of the process of instrument making?